biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/89193_Minnesota
 - tomato disease. what is this?  what caused it?  how can we prevent it

-## intent: askextension_tomato/89194_Minnesota
-- another pic of our Big Mama tomato with disease. what is this?  how did it happen?  what can we do to prevent it

 ## intent: askextension_tomato/89266_Minnesota
 - Grape tomatoes.
 Some of my larger grape tomatoes have skin splits, not the fruit, when ripe.
 Can we eat these or should we discard